 How Is APR calculated?

-If it has an interest rate of 5.0 percent, a $100,000 loan with a 30-year term would carry a payment of $537 a month.
+A $100,000 loan with an interest rate of 5.0 percent and a 30-year term would carry a payment of $537 a month.
 Now suppose there are two loans in the picture.
 Both have 5.0 percent rates, but one costs $1,000 and the other costs $4,000.
 They're obviously not the same, even if they have the same payment!
-This is where APR vs interest rate comes into play.
+This is where the APR rate comes into play.

 In the example above, the payment for both loans is $537 per month.
 But because the first loan costs $1,000, the $537 monthly payment gets the borrower only $99,000, not $100,000.
 Using a financial calculator, a mortgage shopper could calculate the interest rate fort a $537 payment and a $99,000 loan amount.
 It happens to be 5.09 percent.
 The second loan costs $4,000, which means that same $537 payment only applies to a loan amount of $96,000.
 So in this case, the APR is 5.35 percent.